The company produced motorcycles between 1899 and 1940.

 Post-World War I. Only singles were produced.

-1923 The JAP V-twin returned, together with the appearance of the famous sporting twin Flying Eight.
-In various forms, this sporting twin would become one of the best
+1923 Six models were in the catalogue - the JAP V-twin returned, together with the appearance of the famous sporting twin Flying Eight.
+In various forms, this sporting twin would become one of the best remembered motorcycles.
+Additionally, there was a 147cc two-stroke of their own design and a Blackburne 350.

 1924 The two-stroke engine was enlarged to 170cc and the Flying Eight was available with sv or ohv JAP engines.
 With the latter and a Jardine gearbox, it became the second most expensive machine on the market.